Darlene-13/AI-Agents-Priviledge-Escalation/README.md

     ```bash
     python -m venv venv
     ```
+3. Configure Docker
+    ```aiignore
+    if you don't have docker installed, follow the instructions at https://docs.docker.com/get-docker/
+   Ensure that you have the docker daemon running before executing the main script.
+   docker --version
+   docker-compose --version
+   docker-compose up --build
+    ```
-3. Install the dependencies
+4. Install the dependencies
     ```bash
    pip install -r requirements.txt
     ```
-4. Run the main script
+5. Run the main script
     ```bash
    python main.py
     ```
-5. Alternatively, you can make the priviledge escalation script executable and run it directly.
+6. Alternatively, you can make the priviledge escalation script executable and run it directly.
     ```bash
     chmod +x main.py
     ./main.py